Jeszl0201/ev-range-analysis/README.md

 jupyter notebook notebook/Electric_Car_Specs_2025_GitHub.ipynb
 ```

 4. Run all cells in order to reproduce the analysis, plots, and results.
-Make sure the images folder exists for saving figures.

 5. Optional: Interactive Plotly charts are saved as HTML files in the images folder.
 Open them in a browser to explore interactivity.